HubTou/fortune/README.md

 ## ENVIRONMENT
 Variable|Use
 ---|---
 FORTUNE_PATH|The search path for the data files.
 It is a colon-separated list of directories in which fortune looks for datafiles.
-If not set it will default to */usr/share/games/fortune:/usr/local/share/games/fortune*.
-Under a Posix system, *$HOME/.local/share/games/fortune* will also be added to the default, while *%HOMEPATH%/appdata/roaming/python/share/games/fortune* will be added under a Windows system.
-If none of the directories specified exist, it will print a warning and exit.
+If not set it will default to */usr/share/games/fortune:/usr/local/share/games/fortune*.<br><br>Under a Posix system, *$HOME/.local/share/games/fortune* will also be added to the default, while *%HOMEPATH%/appdata/roaming/python/share/games/fortune* will be added under a Windows system.<br><br>If none of the directories specified exist, it will print a warning and exit.
 Note that by default, fortune only searches for a *fortunes* file, instead of all files in its FORTUNE_PATH.
 FORTUNE_SAVESTATE|If set, fortune will save some state about what fortune it was up to on disk (unused in this re-implementation, as it requires root access to the fortune directories).
 FORTUNE_COMPAT|Compatibility mode.
 If set, try to imitate the original BSD fortune command display as closely as possible.
 FORTUNE_DEBUG|Debug mode.
 If set, print some debug messages.